SpiffInc/polyn/decisions/0005-use-monorepo.md

 ## Decision Outcome

-Chose to do a monorepo for Elixir libraries related to Polyn.
-Will be publishing each to Hex as if it were in its own codebase so that each package can be used independently.
+Chose to do a monorepo for libraries related to Polyn.
+Will be publishing each separately to package manger as if it were in its own codebase so that each package can be used independently.

 ### Positive Consequences